joaolrpaulo/WorldEdit/documentation/README.md

 ## Developers

 WorldEdit has a large base of community contributors.
 We've grouped the main motors of this project below.
-The 4 authours below are classified as Authours and have the most commits and activity in the active development process of the software.
+The 4 authors below are classified as Authors and have the most commits and activity in the active development process of the software.

 ![alt-text](img/ingame/contributors.png)
 Figure 2 - Contributors of the project from the github page